Z4CH4RYSNP/Tools/README.md

 # Tools
 This repository holds all of my tools and functions I have created in my Java class.

-I wanted to share this document, mostly with people in my class who may be falling behind or need some help, but also to anyone who may be learning <strong>JAVA</strong> for the first time.
+I wanted to share this code, mostly with people in my class who may be falling behind or need some help, but also to anyone who may be learning <strong>JAVA</strong> for the first time.

-The document is often updated, so come check in every once in a while.
+The source-code is often updated, so come check in every once in a while.

 <h1>List of functions in <strong>version 1.14</strong>:</h1>